In this part we cover the following topics

 - Basic availability means that the database appears to work most of the time.
 It allows systems to be temporarily inconsistent so that transactions are manageable.
 In BASE systems, the information and service capability are basically available.
 This means that there can be a partial failure in some parts of the distributed system but the rest of the system continues to function.

 - Soft-state means that stores don’t have to be write-consistent, nor do different replicas have to be mutually consistent all the time.
 Some inaccuracy is temporarily allowed and data may change while being used.
+State of the system may change over time, even without input.
+This is because of eventual consistency.

 - Eventual consistency means that there may be times when the database is in an inconsistent state.
 Eventually, when all service logic is executed, the system is left in a consistent state.